Jump to

 Here’s how Pebl can help:

-We can start by handling hiring, visa sponsorship, and work authorization with our Employer of Record services, acting as the legal entity in 185+ countries worldwide.
-Our Global Payroll services get your people on a single, centralized system allowing near real-time payroll management from Burundi to Bogota while our Global Benefits team crafts country-specific compensation packages to attract and retain top talent.
+We handle hiring, visa sponsorship, and work authorization through our Employer of Record (EOR) services, acting as the legal entity in 185+ countries worldwide.
+Our Global Payroll service gets your people on a single, centralized system, allowing near real-time payroll management from Burundi to Bogota.
+And our Global Benefits offer country-specific compensation packages to attract and retain top talent.

 This information does not, and is not intended to, constitute legal or tax advice and is for general informational purposes only.
 The intent of this document is solely to provide general and preliminary information for private use.
 Do not rely on it as an alternative to legal, financial, taxation, or accountancy advice from an appropriately qualified professional.
 The content in this guide is provided “as is,” and no representations are made that the content is error-free.